Black pod disease: Chemical control

-The application of copper fungicide has been shown to significantly reduce a great number of black pod incidences in Nigeria.
+The application of copper fungicide has been shown to significantly reduce the number of black pod incidents in Nigeria.
 Metalaxyl (Ridomil) and cuprous oxide (Perenox) were identified to be successful in increasing the number of harvested healthy pod compared to the application of fosetyl aluminium (Aliete) and control treatment.
 On top of that, the timing of fungicide application has some positive effect on the final pod yield where this plot produced greater yield than the unsprayed plot.
 The application was done before August, which is before the main disease epidemic that usually occurs in September and October.

 The recommended standard for fungicide application to control black pod disease caused by P. megakarya for a season is 6 to 8 times of application in every 3–4 weeks.
 However, the adoption of recommended application was very low among farmers in Ghana.
 Therefore, an experiment with a reduced number of fungicide applications demonstrated that there was 25 to 45% reduction in disease incidence.
 In terms of disease control and yields, sanitation and three applications of Ridomil 72 plus (12% metalaxyl + 60% copper-1-oxide) fungicide showed a better control compared to sanitation alone and sanitation with one or two fungicide applications.
 However, reduced in fungicide application was shown to be significantly less effective than the recommended standard fungicide application.

 It was suggested that the understanding regarding the source of inoculum, the amount of infective inoculum production and how the disease is disseminated is important in order to identify the appropriate and economical method in fungicide application as well as for an effective control of the disease.
 For example, the application of fungicide on the trunk will help farmers to control the spread of the disease up in the canopy, as it is difficult to reach the canopy during fungicide application.
 This will eventually save more time, labor and cost for disease management.